bruienne/bsdpy/README.md

 $ sudo python setup.py install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the above is complete, one or more NBI bundles should be loaded onto the
+Once the above is complete, one or more NBI bundles must be transferred to the
-server.
-Assuming SSH is active, using scp to copy one or more images over would
+server’s NetBoot service root path, **/nbi**.
+Assuming SSH is active, using scp
-be straightforward:
+to copy one or more images over would be straightforward:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ scp -r /Path/To/MyNetBoot.nbi user@bsdpyhost:/nbi